meltano/handbook/src/_peopleops/benefits.md

 #### Office space / non-distracting work environment optionality

 We are first and foremost all-remote, in that we do not have any offices, but we understand that some people prefer or need an out of home office option.
-We allow team members to expense up to $500/month no questions asked.
+We allow team members to expense up to $500/month for a coworking space located outside the home.
 Anything beyond that requires manager approval (and evidence that the choice of coworking space is reasonable and within market rate).

 ### Self Care Stipend